Just like my children I can’t get it right, either. It’s useless to yell, and I can’t stop myself.

 God, they never listen.
 I don’t mean to yell all the time, but they won’t change.
 No matter the reward system—no matter the work of instilling pride in them for what they own and how to take care of it—they ignore me.

 The real battle?
 After confrontation with my children, I suffered.
 I desired to be a kind, forgiving, gentle mother, but I yelled.
 I massaged my pounding temples and settled on the couch and into condemnation.
-I couldn’t seem to change.
-I needed my mouth washed out with soap.
+Why is change so hard?
+My mouth needed to be washed out with soap.

 Go to the bathroom mirror.